MicrosoftDocs/architecture-center/docs/example-scenario/finance/swift-alliance-messaging-hub-vsrx-content.md

 ### Security

-1. Consider using the latest implementation of SWIFT CSP controls in Azure after consulting Microsoft team working with you.
+1. Consider using the latest implementation of SWIFT CSP controls in Azure after consulting the Microsoft team working with you.
 2. Consider using Microsoft Defender for Cloud for protection from server and application vulnerabilities.
 Defender for Cloud helps to quickly identify threats, streamline threat investigation, and automate remediation.
-3. Consider using Azure Active Directory (AD) for using Azure AD Role-Based Access Control (RBAC) to limit access to application components.
+3. Consider using Azure Active Directory (AAD) for using Azure AD Role-Based Access Control (RBAC) to limit access to application components.
-4. Consider using Azure Sentinel for analyzing security and other events reported by solution components.
+4. Consider using Microsoft Sentinel for analyzing security and other events reported by solution components.
 Deep investigations and hunting exercises will enable a quick response to any anomaly or potential threat.

 ### Resiliency

 1. Consider using Azure Load Balancer configured in zone-redundant configuration to route user requests to sustain a zone failure inside Azure region.
 2. Consider using Oracle Active Data Guard for database reliability if there's a single Azure Availability Zone failure.
-3. Consider identifying single point of failure in the solution and plan for remediation.
+3. Always identify the single points of failure in SWIFT AMH and plan for remediation.
+Such as regional outages of any one or more components.

 ### DevOps

 1. Consider using Azure DevOps Services based continuous integration and continuous delivery (CI/CD) workflow for zero-touch deployment experience.
-1. Consider using Azure Resource Manager (ARM) script to provision Azure infrastructure components.
+1. Consider using Azure Resource Manager (ARM) templates to provision Azure infrastructure components.
 1. Consider using Azure Virtual Machine (VM) Extensions to configure any other solution component on top of Azure infrastructure.

 ## Pricing